 2. Mount Gay

-A popular choice among rum-lovers, Mount Gay is the world’s oldest commercial rum distillery and has been running since 1703.
-The brand produces its rum in Barbados, combining history, craft and expert knowledge into every bottle.
+A popular choice among rum lovers, Mount Gay is the world’s oldest commercial rum distillery and has been running since 1703.
+The brand produces its rum in Barbados, combining history, craft, and expert knowledge into every bottle.

 Everything Mount Gay produces is given the seal of approval by Master Blender Trudiann Branker and it’s hard to go wrong with any of the brand’s options.

 A quick sip will reveal a medium-bodied spirit with a bright finish.
-Take a few more sips to reveal a smokiness stemming from the ageing process inside toasted Kentucky oak barrels.
+Take a few more sips to reveal a smokiness stemming from the aging process inside toasted Kentucky oak barrels.
 It’s a versatile rum at an easily accessible price point.

 You can also take a look at our Captain Morgan’s price list to find great value rum bottles.